 This section wraps with a walkthrough of repayment (when do you start making payments, what if I pay off my loan early) and navigating repayment (who do I make payments to, how do I change my repayment plan).

 Finances: A Priority

-Student loan entrance counseling is a great starting place for college graduates to better understand that the financial decisions they make now impact them for years to come.
-If you’re looking for additional educational resources for your student, StudentAid.gov has a number of free resources about how financial aid works, and what students can expect.
+Student loan entrance counseling is a great starting place for college graduates to understand better that their financial decisions now impact them for years.
+If you’re looking for additional educational resources for your student, StudentAid.gov has several free resources about how financial aid works and what students can expect.

 All in all a great tool!

 Let’s face it — Students know almost nothing about credit, borrowing, and how it all works.
-Walking through this college entrance loan counseling is a great way for them to get their feet wet with all the jargon and to understand the impact of borrowing on their future.
+Walking through this college entrance loan counseling is an excellent way for them to get their feet wet with all the jargon and to understand the impact of borrowing on their future.

 Updated: June 2023